ndhoule/pick/README.md

 # pick [![CI][ci-badge]][ci-link]

-Create a shallow copy of the input object which contains only the specified properties.
+Create a shallow copy of an input object that contains only the specified properties.

-## Installation

 ```sh
 $ component install ndhoule/pick